Did you always know what you wanted to do?

 I have invested in many teachers and mentors along my journey that bring me to where I am today.

 Yes!
 Regardless of where you are on your path, I can help you get where you want to go.
 Whether you are challenged by a curveball that life has thrown your way, or transitioning to or from a relationship, or simply noticing that you crave more from your life, I can help.

-Emily Klein, founder of Live a Joyful Life, is an author, trust and authenticity expert and life coach.
+Emily Klein, founder of Live a Joyful Life, is an author, positivity expert and life coach.
 Emily works with perfect women masquerading as imperfect wives, moms and not good enough little sisters.
 She helps her clients lean into, move through, and release shame, fear and unworthiness that prevent them from living fully.
 Her 25 years of experience in personal development have made her an expert in helping all women to create juicy, Kick Ass lives.

 Emily works with clients both live and virtually, one to one and in groups.

 Emily lives in Montclair, NJ with her 11 year old daughter, their large brown dog and small gray bunny.